 Others believe that the best fall color is seen after springs with low levels of rainfall, when plant growth is stunted by a lack of sufficient water.
-Lack of rainfall stresses the trees, and that stress typically results in more colorful foliage.
-Predicting the beauty of autumn in western North Carolina is a big task because conditions can differ from ridge to ridge and between ridges and valleys.
-The color of leaves change at different elevations.
+A lack of rainfall stresses the trees, and that stress typically results in more colorful foliage.
+During periods of adequate rainfall, most of the trees’ energy goes into the production of wood instead of producing leaf pigments.
+Predicting the beauty of autumn in western North Carolina is a big task because conditions can also differ from ridge to ridge and between ridges and valleys.
+The color of leaves changes at different elevations.
 The lower elevations change after the higher elevations.
-Rosman, at 2,400 feet, will change later than Gorges State Park, which is at 3,200 feet.
+So, Rosman at 2,400 feet will change later than Gorges State Park, which is at 3,200 feet.
 The earliest leaves to change are found atop the biggest mountains, like Mt.
 Mitchell, which stands at 6,684 feet.

 Another unique feature of this area’s forestry is the high diversity of trees.
 It is common to have 25 to 30 different trees in a cove forest.
 A few to look out for are oaks and hickories on the ridges.
 They are some of the best trees for fall colors.
 Red maples that are in coves and hang onto their leaves long enough can be impressive, though the red maples on the ridges tend to drop their leaves earlier.
 All experts agree that mid-October is typically prime viewing season.